Anchorage, Alaska Wedding Guide

 Now let’s turn our attention to the couple’s responsibilities.

 You can get started on your marriage license by downloading a PDF of the marriage application here.
-Once printed off and completed, mail it or bring it to the Vital Records Section (VRS) office in person, in either Juneau or Anchorage, or one of the other courthouses sprinkled throughout the state prior to the ceremony.
+Once the application is printed off and completed, mail it or bring it to a Health Analytics and Vital Records Section (HVRS) office in person (Juneau or Anchorage), or to one of the other courthouses sprinkled throughout the state.
+You must apply for your marriage license at least three (3) days prior to the ceremony, and up to three (3) months before the ceremony.

 When you go to the office, also remember to bring a government-issued photo ID, such as a driver’s license, passport, military ID, or Tribal/BIA card.